front-end-intermediate/5-express/readme.md

 exports.delete = function() {};
 ```

-The CommonJS `exports` makes the function available for import elsewhere in our application.
+The CommonJS `exports` allows the functions to be available for import elsewhere in our application.

 Update `server.js` to require our controllers: